 What is Play Therapy?

 You’re concerned about your child.
 Maybe he or she seems especially angry or sad, has tantrums, is defiant, struggles with panic attacks, or has some other issue.
-You’re ready to put your child in counseling, but you aren’t sure what that looks like for a kid.
-Do they sit on a couch and talk with an adult, like in traditional talk therapy?
+You may feel like you've tried different approaches, but nothing seems to to truly stick.
+You want to help your child, but you're not sure what actually works.

 Traditional types of therapy often have the therapist sitting in a chair and the client sitting on a loveseat or couch in a room that looks a lot like a typical living room you might find in any American home.
 For talk therapy, this environment is appropriate and works quite well, but play therapy is something completely different.